 Meanwhile, the skin underneath continues to heal.
 When it finally does, the scab falls off, and the skin continues to heal.
 Depending on the shape and size of the wound, the amount of time for complete recovery can vary.

-In the case of a hair transplant surgery, you will start noticing the formation of scabs after one or two days post-surgery.
-The micro incisions in FUE hair transplant will cause blood to come out.
+In the case of a hair transplant surgery, you will start noticing the formation of scabs one or two days post-surgery.
+The micro incisions in the FUE hair transplant will cause blood to come out.
 This will lead to the formation of blood clots and, eventually, scabs.

 How Long Before Scabs Fall Off After Hair Transplant?

 Normally, scabbing on the scalp should take 2 weeks to go away after an FUE hair transplant.
 Once the scabs fall off, you might notice red, taut skin underneath, but it’s also considered normal.

 Another thing to note is that your hair might come out with scalp scabs.
 This is also something you don’t need to worry about, as the roots of your hair will remain intact.